cinduhrz/Project2/readme.md

 # Project 2

-theraNotes is a platform for those in therapy to keep track of their notes for each session and to share those notes with their therapists.
-Each session consists of a pre-session note and a post-session note, both of which can be shared with the user's therapist.
-Therapists can also keep track of each client's progress via their notes over time.
+theraNotes is a platform for those in therapy to keep track of their notes for each session and view their progress over time.
+Each session consists of a pre-session note and a post-session note.

+A major future stretch goal is for users to be able to share to share those notes with their therapists' accounts.
+Therapists can also keep track of multiple clients' notes and track each client's progress via their notes over time.

+Vanilla CSS was used in order to strengthen CSS foundations.

 ### Link to Planning Trello Board
 [Trello Board](https://trello.com/invite/b/taFMH5oe/ATTI1e994c49c1b88f52a3e1a93a561592e5DC05E651/projcet-2)